 Founders shares, the original founders of the company’s equity.

 Common Stock, the standard equity that is owned by most stakeholders, held on the cap table and offers you the chance to.
 These shares can have both voting and non-voting rights.

 Warrants, which are issued directly by the company are typically issued for the transaction and do not have voting rights.

 You do not need to decide which nonprofits to support upon pledging.

-The Boston Foundation provides further insights into needs in the local community and will connect you and your company to organizations doing effective work to solve some of society’s biggest problems.
 The Boston Foundation also serves as a vehicle through which a member can create a Donor Advised Fund, this is about 3 times less expensive and less labor intensive than creating a separate foundation.
+The Boston Foundation provides further insights into needs in the local, national global communities and will connect you and your company to organizations doing effective work to solve some of society’s biggest problems.
 As the donor, your funds are then issues to nonprofit organizations based on your recommendations.

 The Boston Foundation has over 700 Donor Advised Funds, working with individuals and companies to have maximum impact on their communities.